Cardinals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Cardinals have a record of 2-1.
+- In four games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 2-2.

 - In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total six times.